-You know that a budget would help, but you just don’t want to do the work.
+While you know that a budget would help, you just don’t want to do the work.

 It’s boring.
 Hard.
-And you’d rather spend your time doing any one of a million other things.
+You’d rather spend your time doing any one of a million other things.

-I’m not saying you have to do this forever, but to get disciplined with your money, you need to for at least a few months.
+While I’m not saying you have to do this forever, to get disciplined with your money, you need to for at least a few months.

-I promise you, that if you have never budgeted before or tracked your spending then there are holes in your boat leaking out hard earned money every single month.
+If you have never budgeted before or tracked your spending, then there are holes in your boat leaking out hard-earned money every single month.
 You can’t identify what these things are until you take the time to track your spending.

-I wrote a massive guide on how to budget just last week and I promise you that it will help you get your financial life in order.
+I wrote a massive guide on zero-sum budgeting, and I promise that it will help you get your financial life in order.
 How am I so confident?
 Because I’ve sat across from people in real life and walked them through these exact steps.

 After you’ve got a baseline budget in place, you probably need to start cutting costs to build up as much of a monthly surplus as possible.
-The bigger of a gap you can create between your income and your expenses, the more freedom you’ll be able to “buy” each month.
+The bigger the gap you can create between your income and your expenses, the more freedom you’ll be able to “buy” each month.

 The easiest place to start is by finding ways to reduce your spending on the big 3:

-If you can get those under control, then you don’t need to find every possible way to save a buck.
+If you can control those, you don’t need to find every possible way to save a buck.

-That being said… I do have a massive guide of a 150 proven ways to save money!
-It’ll list out nearly every way to save money that is actually worth your time and effort.
+I have a massive guide of 150 proven ways to save money!
+It’ll list nearly every way to save money that is worth your time and effort.

-If you want to build up your financial discipline, then you have to learn the ability to say no–to yourself and occasionally to others.
+If you want to build up your financial discipline, you have to learn to say no–to yourself and occasionally to others.

-You have to recognize that the actions you’re taking today, the sacrifices you’re making are all for a reason.
+You have to recognize that the actions you’re taking today, and the sacrifices you’re making, are for a reason.
 You’re taking control of your finances to create your own secure future.
 Every time you say no, that’s what you are building towards.

 As you start to build up the discipline to say no, you’ll realize that the strength to do so will actually free you from the need for more.
 The less stuff you own, the less stuff you have to buy, fix, upgrade, or someday replace.

-Every time you say no, you are creating financial discipline that will lead to financial freedom.
+Every time you say no, you create a financial discipline that will lead to financial freedom.

-One of the best ways to stick to any plan, new habit, or reach your goals is to have accountability.
-Having a partner, team, or people you can fall back on for support and encouragement is such a help to pushing forward in life.
+One of the best ways to stick to any plan, or new habit or reach your goals is to have accountability.
+Having a partner, team, or people you can fall back on for support and encouragement is such a help to push forward in life.

-We’re able to hold each other accountable to our plan, encourage good habits for saving money, and help each other say no when needed.
+That way, you can hold each other accountable to your plan, encourage good habits for saving money, and help each other say no when needed.

-One of the best ways to work through bad habits is by developing good habits that counteract.
+One of the best ways to work through bad habits is by developing good habits that counteract them.
 One of the biggest money-sucks on anyone’s budget is convenience or a lack of time.
-We eat out, buy coffee, pay to get our lawn mowed all to save time.
+You eat out, buy coffee, and pay to get your lawn mowed, all to save time.

-Personally, we LOVE eating out and we do it way too often.
-We usually do it when we are short on time or don’t have food at home.
+Personally, I LOVE eating out, and I do it way too often.
+I usually do it when I am are short on time or don’t have food at home.

-Thanks to meal prepping though, we’ve been able to eliminate our two biggest excuses.
-Now, we eat out when we want to, not because we feel like we need to.
+Thanks to meal prepping, though, I’ve eliminated my two biggest excuses.
+Now, I eat out when I want to, not because I feel like I need to.